Editor’s note: Mediums and solvents are covered in Virgil’s book, pages 132 -142.

 If you find your paints too thick for good control, mix in a tiny drop of linseed or walnut oil to each pile of paint on the palette, and mix it in thoroughly with a palette knife.
 The longer you work it with the knife, the softer it will become, so not much oil is needed.

-To clean brushes while painting, have two jars of linseed, walnut, or safflower oil ready for that purpose; wipe the brush on a rag or paper towel, rinse in the first jar, wipe again, rinse in jar #2, wipe again, and the brush is ready for a new color.
-Same procedure after the session is over, then wash each brush with soap and water.
-This is in my book, by the way.
+Solvents are not needed to clean brushes.
+To clean brushes while painting: have two jars of linseed, walnut, or safflower oil ready for that purpose; wipe the brush on a rag or paper towel, rinse in the first jar, wipe again, rinse in jar #2, wipe again, and the brush is ready for a new color.
+Use the same procedure after the session is over, then wash each brush with soap and water.

 Odorless Mineral Spirits (OMS)